JoyousJohn/deeply-researched/readme.md

 ## Technical Architecture

-Deeply Researched runs mainly in browser, using a lightweight Python ThreadingHTTPServer server solely for search engine functionality via the googlesearch-python library.
+Deeply Researched runs mainly in browser, using a lightweight Python ThreadingHTTPServer server solely for search engine functionality.

 Future, optional, Brave Search API integration will fully eliminate the need for a backend and allow functionality from a static HTML file.